North Dakota farmer to remain in custody in Ukraine

-After nearly two months behind bars in Ukraine, Kurt Groszhans, a farmer from Ashley, North Dakota, appeared before a panel of several judges last week.
+After nearly two months behind bars in Ukraine, Kurt Groszhans, a farmer from Ashley, appeared before a panel of several judges last week.

 Groszhans moved to Ukraine in 2017 and began business ties with Roman Leshchenko, who is now the minister of Agrarian Policy and Food in Ukraine, and the man Groszhans is accused of plotting to kill.